 Nominating and Corporate Governance Committee.
-The members of the Nominating and Corporate Governance Committee are Mr. Fust (Chairperson), Mr. Narachi and Mr. Welch.
-The Nominating and Corporate Governance Committee develops and recommends to the Board criteria for Board and committee membership; establishes procedures for identifying and evaluating Board candidates, including nominees recommended by stockholders; identifies individuals qualified to become members of the Board; recommends to the Board the persons to be nominated for election as directors and to each of the Board's committees; develops and recommends to the Board a set of corporate governance guidelines; oversees the maintenance and presentation to the Board of plans for succession to the position of Chief Executive Officer; assists the Compensation Committee in its oversight of succession planning for other senior management positions; oversees our compliance program; annually reviews and reassesses the adequacy of the Nominating and Corporate Governance Committee charter; and performs other duties, as specified in the Nominating and Corporate Governance Committee Charter, a copy of which is available on our website at www.ultragenyx.com under the "Corporate Governance" subsection of the "Investors" tab.
-The Nominating and Corporate Governance Committee has been delegated the task of overseeing all risks, other than financial risks (which are overseen by the Audit Committee), facing us and reporting back to the Board regarding the same.
-The Nominating and Corporate Governance Committee met six times in fiscal 2017 and also acted by written consent one time.
-All members of the Nominating and Corporate Governance Committee satisfy the current NASDAQ independence standards.
+The members of the Nominating and Corporate Governance Committee are Mr. Fust (Chairperson), Mr. Narachi, and Mr. Welch.
+The Nominating and Corporate Governance Committee develops and recommends to the Board criteria for Board and committee membership; establishes procedures for identifying and evaluating Board candidates, including nominees recommended by stockholders; identifies individuals qualified to become members of the Board; recommends to the Board the persons to be nominated for election as directors and to each of the Board's committees; develops and recommends to the Board a set of corporate governance guidelines; oversees the maintenance and presentation to the Board of plans for succession to the position of Chief Executive Officer; assists the Compensation Committee in its oversight of succession planning for other senior management positions; oversees our compliance program; annually reviews and reassesses the adequacy of the Nominating and Corporate Governance Committee charter; and performs other duties, as specified in the Nominating and Corporate Governance Committee has been delegated the task of overseeing all risks facing us, other than financial risks (which are overseen by the Audit Committee) and risks related to our compensation policies and programs (which are overseen by the Compensation Committee), and reporting back to the Board regarding the same.
+The Nominating and Corporate Governance Committee met six times in fiscal 2018.
+All members of the Nominating and Corporate Governance Committee satisfy the current Nasdaq independence standards.

 Research and Development Committee.
-The members of the Research and Development Committee are Dr. Ekman (Chairperson), Dr. Dunsire, Dr. Kakkis and Dr. Siegall.
-The Research and Development Committee assists the Board in its oversight of our strategic direction for our pipeline and investment in research and development; evaluates and advises on our key R&D activities and early pipeline development goals and strategy; assesses the resources and budget allocated to R&D spend and provides guidance regarding the investment of resources in pipeline growth; evaluates and provides input with respect to the quality of the science being conducted and overall program execution; assesses the overall quality of the R&D programs and prospects for progression to monitor our pipeline to maintain product flow; evaluates our clinical-stage pipeline and its progress, as well as those operational execution initiatives that are important for filing and approval of products in our pipeline; and performs other duties, as specified in the Research and Development Committee Charter, a copy of which is available on our website at www.ultragenyx.com under the "Corporate Governance" subsection of the "Investors" tab.
-The Research and Development Committee met two times in fiscal 2017.
+The members of the Research and Development Committee are Dr. Ekman (Chairperson), Dr. Dunsire, Dr. Kakkis, and Dr. Siegall.
+The Research and Development Committee assists the Board in its oversight of the strategic direction for our pipeline and investment in research and development; evaluates and advises on our key R&D activities and early pipeline development goals and strategy; assesses the resources and budget allocated to R&D spend and provides guidance regarding the investment of resources in pipeline growth; evaluates and provides input with respect to the quality of the science being conducted and overall program execution; assesses the overall quality of the R&D programs and prospects for progression to monitor our pipeline to maintain product flow; evaluates our clinical-stage pipeline and its progress, as well as those operational execution initiatives that are important for filing and approval of products in our pipeline; and performs other duties, as specified in the Research and Development Committee Charter, a copy of which is available on our website at www.ultragenyx.com under the "Corporate Governance" subsection of the "Investors" tab.
+The Research and Development Committee met two times in fiscal 2018.